Jace17/MT2AdditionalRelicDrafts/README.md

 This is a non-cosmetic mod that changes the game mechanics.
 Do not use it while playing any online mode as it may cause you to be banned.

 # Suggested Mods
-[Relics Reloaded](https://thunderstore.io/c/monster-train-2/p/GravitonGamer/Monster_Train_2_Relics_Reloaded/) - Adds relics from the original game, increasing diversity in relic choices
+- [Relics Reloaded](https://thunderstore.io/c/monster-train-2/p/GravitonGamer/Monster_Train_2_Relics_Reloaded/) - Adds relics from the original game, increasing diversity in relic choices

+If you loved this or any of my other mods, feel free to [tip me a coffee.](https://ko-fi.com/gravitongamer)